 - Even has a crash pad for you to try airborne tricks on!

-- Night skiing: Yes, from
+- Night skiing: Yes

 - Longest run: ~5 minutes if gently carving down Panorama to Sparrow